Stent Injury LawyersLast updated on: May 31, 2021

 how long do i have to file a personal injury lawsuit?

 If you have been injured due to the negligence or intentional actions of a doctor or other entity, you may be able to file a lawsuit to recoup compensation for your physical injury, mental anguish, or medical expenses.
 You must file your personal injury claim on time, however, or you may be barred from receiving any kind of compensation.
-Hiring a medical malpractice injury attorney who can help you file your claim on time may help put your mind at ease.
+Hiring a who can help you file your claim on time may help put your mind at ease.

 The legal time limit you have to file your claim is also known as the “statute of limitations.”
 The statute of limitations varies from claim to claim and from state to state, so be sure to discuss your potential case with your stent injury lawyer as soon as possible following your incident.
 Below are examples of the statute of limitations for personal injury claims in some of the states Zinda Law Group practices in: